 IV.A.
-High-Level Methods
+High-level methods

-To obtain the energetics of reaction (R1), we performed several calculations using wave function theory (WFT), in particular we carried out G3SX,92 MCG3-MPWB,93 MC-QCISD/3,94 W1,95 and CBS-APNO96 calculations to calculate the classical barrier height and energy of reaction.
-The results of these WFT calculations are compared to results calculated by density functional theory (DFT) in Tables I-IV.
+To obtain the energetics of reaction (R1), we performed several calculations using wave-function theory (WFT); in particular, we carried out G3SX, 92 MCG3-MPWB, 93 MC-QCISD/3, 94 W1, 95 and CBS-APNO 6 calculations to calculate the classical barrier height and energy of reaction.
+The results of these WFT calculations are compared to the results calculated by DFT in Tables I-IV.
 (The CVBMM results in Tables I, II, and IV will be explained in Sec.
 VII.)